 More than 50% of the U.S. population lives in coastal areas that make up only 10% of the nation's land area, and two thirds of all people on earth live near the coast.
 Competition and conflict over access to natural resources is inevitable in these circumstance, and my research and teaching explores the complex relationship between people, natural resources and the places they live, work or visit in the coastal zone.
-I’ve worked extensively in both Southeast Asia and Hawaii focusing on resource management issues associated with shrimp aquaculture, agricultural land use on coastal deltas, and coastal tourism development.
+I’ve worked extensively in both Southeast Asia and Hawaiʻi focusing on resource management and planning issues associated with shrimp aquaculture, agricultural land use, and coastal tourism development.

 - PhD, Geography, University of Victoria, 2001